-We offer a wide range of services to support your health and wellbeing during your studies.
+We offer a wide range of welfare support services to support your health and wellbeing during your studies.
 Speak to a member of our Student Support Team to access any advice or discuss any concerns you may be experiencing.
 We are here to listen, help and support you with both your academic life and wellbeing.
 There are some services we do not offer on-site, but can assist you in accessing other specialist services that you may need.

 Mental Health & Wellbeing